facebookarchive/linkbench/README.md

 to simulate a variety of workloads and plugins can be written for benchmarking additional database systems.

+LinkBench is released under the Apache License, Version 2.0.

 Background
 ----------
 One way of modeling social network data is as a *social graph*, where